Testing4AI/QuoTe/README.md

 ## To Run
 See the `README.md` in each directory for a quick start.

-Example models are provided in the `trained_models` directory.
+Example DNN models are provided in the `trained_models` directory.

+Scripts for experiments are provided in the `tutorials` directory.

 ## Publications